-Terabeam installed the SAT into free space laser communications networks in many cities including New York, Seattle, Denver, Los Angeles, and Dallas.
-Unfortunately, the cost for a link that used these devices was tens of thousands of dollars more costly than lower bandwidth microwave transceivers.
-After the telecommunications bubble burst in 2000, there weren’t enough customers willing to invest in a costly free space laser internet connection operating at a gigabit per second.
-In response to these changing market conditions, Terabeam developed the smaller and less expensive Elliptica transceiver (shown below).
+Terabeam installed the SAT into free space laser communication networks in many cities, including New York, Seattle, Denver, Los Angeles, and Dallas.
+Unfortunately, the Terabeam link was tens of thousands of dollars more costly than lower bandwidth microwave transceivers.
+After the telecommunications bubble burst in 2000, there weren’t many customers willing to invest in a free space laser Internet connection, so Terabeam developed the smaller and less expensive Elliptica transceiver (shown below).

 In the first few months of 2004, Terabeam Networks merged with radio frequency solutions provider YDI wireless (now Proxim Wireless).
 As a result of the merger, the Terabeam laser transceiver products were discontinued.
-The SAT transceivers and the unused inventory of Meade EXT-125TB telescopes soon found their way to internet auction sites like Ebay.
+The SAT transceivers and the unused inventory of Meade EXT-125TB telescopes soon found their way to Internet auction sites.

-Since the ETX-125TB was originally meant to integrate into the Terabeam SAT, there were no black plastic backs or mounts provided to Terabeam with the telescopes.
-In addition, there was no relief machined into the outer diameter of the rear of the telescope tube, that would allow for the plastic back to easily slide onto the ETX-125TB.
+Since the ETX-125TB was originally meant to integrate into the Terabeam SAT, there were no Meade black plastic backs or mounts provided to Terabeam with the telescopes.
+As a consequence, there was no need to machine the outer diameter of the rear of the aluminum tube to allow for the plastic back to easily slide onto the ETX-125TB.
 The focus shaft was also shortened for the SAT application which prevented the use of a focus knob if one was able to force a Meade black plastic back onto the rear of the EXT-125TB.
-To make the ETX-125TB easier to use, Wegat Optical developed an adapter that would allow owners of these telescopes to attach 2-inch accessories like those used on Schmidt-Cassegrain telescopes.
+To make the ETX-125TB useable once again, Wegat Optical developed an adapter that would allow owners of these telescopes to attach 2-inch accessories like those used on Schmidt-Cassegrain telescopes.
 Similar adapters were also created for the Meade ETX-90 and ETX-105 telescopes of the same era, but with the notable exception that while the ETX-105 adapter allows for use of 2-inch Schmidt-Cassegrain accessories, the EXT-90 compatible version of the Wegat Optical adapter retained the ability to attach the smaller Meade ETX accessories.

 Meade Terabeam ETX-125TB Optical Tube Assembly

-The white Meade ETX-125TB Catadioptric Maksutov-Cassegrain telescopes was originally designed, built, and aligned by Meade Instruments for Terabeam Networks in 2000.
+The White ETX-125TB Catadioptric Maksutov-Cassegrain telescope was originally designed, built, and aligned by Meade Instruments for Terabeam Networks in 2000.
 Although similar to Meade’s commercial telescope, these OTA’s include several quality upgrades.